dankmeme01/csgo-helper/README.md

 ## Credits

 Special thanks to all the dependencies that this program relies on, such as libcurl.
 And separate thanks for [this project](https://github.com/TinyTinni/ValveFileVDF) for an easy-to-use VDF parser.

+Simple Radar is a product of [tl;dr](https://readtldr.gg/simpleradar) that I have no relation to, just providing an easy installer.